haacked/haacked.com/_posts/2026/2026-07-16-remote-commit-signing.md

 ## Why Secretive Instead of a Key File?

 The traditional approach stores your SSH private key in a file like `~/.ssh/id_ed25519`.
 The problem is that it's a file.
 Any process running as you can read it.
 A malicious npm package can quietly copy it.
 So can a compromised build script or a sloppy backup.
 Once it's copied, it's gone, and you won't even know.
 A passphrase helps less than you'd think because the decrypted key sits in ssh-agent's memory anyway.
 Besides, you type that passphrase into enough prompts that you eventually stop looking at them.
-I certainly did.

 Secretive generates keys inside the Secure Enclave, the same hardware chip that guards Touch ID and Apple Pay.
 The private key never exists on disk or in process memory, and there's no export button, even for you.
 When something wants a signature, it has to ask the enclave, and the enclave asks you for Touch ID or Apple Watch approval first.
 The enclave trusts nobody, which I respect.